The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Further Details on Local Analysis

 \subsubsection{Non-consecutive Layer Analysis}

-Continuing the analysis of non-consecutive layers, we examine in Figure \ref{fig:h1totperssteps} the ratio of total persistence of 1-bars between clean and poisoned activations.
-We find that at a 10-layer separation, the similarity between the ratios for scaled and control settings becomes more pronounced compared to separations of 1 or 3 layers.
+Continuing the analysis of non-consecutive layers, we examine how increasing layer separation affects the contrast between clean and poisoned activations across different barcode summaries.
+Figure \ref{fig:h0meandeathsteps} shows the ratio of the mean death times of 0-bars, while Figure \ref{fig:h1totperssteps} shows the ratio of the total persistence of 1-bars.
+For both summaries, we observe that at a 10-layer separation, the similarity between the ratios for the scaled and control settings becomes more pronounced compared to separations of 1 or 3 layers, indicating a reduced distinction between clean and poisoned interactions at larger layer intervals.

-\subsection{Sandbagged Representation Data Collection}
+\section{Sandbagged Representation Data Collection}

-To study \emph{sandbagging}, we follow the ``password-locking'' paradigm introduced in prior work~\cite{greenblatt2024stresstestingcapabilityelicitationpasswordlocked,vanderweij2024aisandbagginglanguagemodels}, wherein a model is fine-tuned to hide certain behaviors or capabilities unless presented with a predefined password in the prompt.
-We leverage the the synthetic data generation process and fine-tuning procedure detailed in Section 3 aand 4 of ~\cite{vanderweij2024aisandbagginglanguagemodels}.
+To study sandbagging, we follow the ``password-locking'' paradigm introduced in prior work~\citep{greenblatt2024stresstestingcapabilityelicitationpasswordlocked,vanderweij2024aisandbagginglanguagemodels}, wherein a model is fine-tuned to hide certain behaviors or capabilities unless presented with a predefined password in the prompt.
+We leverage the the synthetic data generation process and fine-tuning procedure detailed in Section 3 and 4 of ~\cite{vanderweij2024aisandbagginglanguagemodels}.
 For clarity of our experimental setup, we summarize it briefly here.
-We extend it to extract final token hidden representations from the model under both \emph{locked} and \emph{elicited} conditions.
+We extend it to extract final token hidden representations from the model under both elicited and elicited conditions.